-- (4) Post-lab Quizzes: Each week, a post-lab quiz will be given over the lab material from the previous week.
+- (5) Post-lab Quizzes: For most labs, a post-lab quiz will be given over the lab material from the previous week.
 Each post-lab quiz will be worth 10 points.
-Most post-lab quizzes will be given during lecture on the Monday following lab.
-However, at the discretion of the instructor, the post-lab quiz may be given at another time. - (5) Lab practicals: There will be four lab practicals during the semester.
+Post-lab quizzes will be given during lecture on the Monday following lab.
+However, at the discretion of the instructor, the post-lab quiz may be given at another time.
+See the schedule for more information.
+There will be a total of 120 points for post-lab quizzes. - (6) Lab practicals: There will be four lab practicals during the semester.
 See the schedule for specific dates.
 Lab practicals focus on your ability to identify things (organisms, structures, equipment) and to utilize skills learned in lab.
 You will be expected to recognize and identify organisms and structures by sight.
 You will be expected to know classification and scientific names of organisms.
 You may be given data to analyze.

 There are no word banks for practicals and the questions will not be multiple choice.
 You will be expected to spell all terms correctly in order to receive full credit.
 You will also need to write scientific names properly.
-Each lab practical is worth 25 points.
+Each lab practical is worth 50 points.